celerik/celerik-netcore-util/ROADMAP.md

 # Road map

- - Automate doc generation
- - Create posts with examples in Celerik's blog
+ - Create articles with examples in Celerik's blog